Channel and Spectrum Consumption Models for Urban Outdoor-to-Outdoor 28 GHz Wireless: Introduction

 \textbf{Propagation Models: }\addedMK{We develop path gain models for each O--O scenario using a single-slope exponent and intercept fit to the measured data as a function of link distance, and record the cumulative distribution function (CDF) of the measured azimuth beamforming gain (ABG).
 We then group the scenarios in two ways: (i) by the four locations and (ii) by \textit{visual} line-of-sight (VLOS) or \textit{visual} non-LOS (VNLOS).
 With these grouped models, we show a large variation in loss above free space.
 For example, the \textbf{BAL} location suffers 20\thinspace{dB} of excess loss, whereas \textbf{ROO} only experiences 10\thinspace{dB} of loss above free space.
 On average, the measured path gain is 5--10\thinspace{dB} higher than that provided by the 3GPP 38.901 urban canyon non-line-of-sight (NLOS) model~\cite{3gpp_los_nlos}.
 Moreover, the median ABG is within {1.7}\thinspace{dB} and {2.9}\thinspace{dB} of the the nominal value for VLOS and VNLOS sidewalks, respectively.}

-\textbf{Specific Effects: }\addedMK{We also generate comparative models to explore certain effects: (i) swapped Tx and Rx locations, (ii) raised Tx heights, (iii) seasonal effects, and (iv) different placements of the Tx on the street or sidewalk.
+\textbf{Specific Effects: }\addedMK{We also generate comparative models to explore certain effects: (i) swapped TX and RX locations, (ii) raised TX heights, (iii) seasonal effects, and (iv) different placements of the TX on the street or sidewalk.
 We experimentally observe that most effects are minimal on the considered sidewalks.
-For example, the path gain fitted lines for Tx heights of {1.5}\thinspace{m} and {3}\thinspace{m} differ by only less than {3}\thinspace{dB} over link distances of 40--500\thinspace{m}.
+For example, the path gain fitted lines for TX heights of {1.5}\thinspace{m} and {3}\thinspace{m} differ by only less than {3}\thinspace{dB} over link distances of 40--500\thinspace{m}.
 Seasonal effects are more significant depending on the sidewalk.}

-\textbf{Channel and Coverage Metrics: }Based on the measurement results, we consider the link SNR values that can be achieved on individual sidewalks.
-In particular, link SNR values of at least {15}\thinspace{dB} can be achieved on all sidewalks up to {194}\thinspace{m} link distance.
-This distance increases to {300}\thinspace{m} on sidewalks with higher path gain values.
-We also discuss the theoretically achievable data rates in the considered area.
+\textbf{Channel and Coverage Metrics: }Based on the measurement results, we consider the link SNR values that can be achieved \addedMK{for individual scenarios and aggregated over the four measured locations.
+In particular, we show that QPSK FR2 data transmission would be supported by more than half of the scenarios beyond 500\thinspace{m} distance between the user equipment (UE) and base station (BS).
+We also show that the presence of a BS at both ends of a street sidewalk can greatly improve coverage for UEs randomly located along the sidewalks around each BS location, with 100\% of UEs at the \textbf{INT} and \textbf{BRI} locations achieving $>10$\thinspace{dB} 10\textsuperscript{th} percentile SNR 90\%.}

-\textbf{Spectrum Consumption Models: }\addedCC{Finally, we leveraged the collected measurements to generate Spectrum Consumption Models (SCMs) as standardized by the IEEE 1900.5.2 standard~\cite{scmstandard, scmwcnc2023} which facilitate the evaluation of spectrum sharing and interference management scenarios since they capture all the directional propagation effects reflected in the measurements.
-SCMs can be used in the design of mmWave spectrum management systems and/or the design of non-interfering mmWave device operations in the urban street canyon environments covered in our measurement scenarios.}
+\textbf{Spectrum Consumption Models: }\addedCC{Finally, we leveraged the collected measurements to generate Spectrum Consumption Models (SCMs) as standardized by the IEEE 1900.5.2 standard~\cite{scmstdofficial, scmstandard, scmwcnc2023} which facilitate the evaluation of spectrum sharing and interference management scenarios since they capture all the directional propagation effects reflected in the measurements and also the directional characteristics of the antennas we used.
+SCMs can be used in the design of mmWave spectrum management systems and/or the planning of non-interfering mmWave device operations in the urban street canyon environments covered in our measurement scenarios.}

 We believe that our measurement results can provide insights into the deployment of the 28\thinspace{GHz} phased array antenna modules (PAAMs) (developed by IBM and Ericsson~\cite{sadhu201728}), in the COSMOS testbed.
 The results can also serve as the benchmark for the experimentation with these modules once deployed \addedCC{and the SCMs produced will facilitate the sharing of our measurement results and their use in simulators and spectrum management system design.}